Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-1. Return to **src/components/root.vue** and add a import reference to the **ExcelTableUtil** class we just created and create a private property inside the data property of the component.
+1. Return to **src/components/root.vue** and add an import reference to the **ExcelTableUtil** class we just created.
+Next, create a private property inside the data property of the component.

     ````typescript
-    /* !!! template removed for readability !!! */
-    import Vue from 'vue';
+    /* Note: The preceding template code was removed for readability. */ import Vue from 'vue';
     import Component from 'vue-class-component';
     import waiting from "./waiting.vue";